apigee/api-platform-samples/doc-samples/mobile-app/README.md

 # Instructions

-1. Create an API backend by running the bootstrap script:
+1. Create an API backend by running the bootstrap script.
+   (Be sure to add your 'Organization API credentials' to the file):

    $ sh bootstrap_api_backend.sh